 If you have more than one row, just tap the “+” below Seating Rows table, it will inherit from the row above it, and then tap and edit that row to make any changes.

-There are other modules later on that will allow you to fine-tune the seating based things like room modes and viewing angles, this is just the starting point.
+There are other modules later on in the process that will allow you to fine-tune the seating based things like room modes and viewing angles, this is just the starting point to get you going.

 Screen